Board of Directors

 Jen has been with Chelsea Groton Bank for over 15 years, initially in branch management roles, in 2021, she joined the Business Banking department as the Cash Management Officer.
 She earned a AS in Business Administration from Three Rivers Community College and graduated from the Connecticut School of Finance and Management in 2017.
 A lifelong learner she has earned several certifications and diplomas from the Center for Financial Training along with numerous other banking and leadership certifications.
 In 2013, she was a recipient of Chelsea Groton’s George Strouse “Spirit” Award which is given annually to employees who embody, and consistently demonstrate, the values and spirit of Chelsea Groton Bank through leadership, attitude, and community service.
 Jen is a graduate of the Greater Norwich Area Chamber of Commerce (GNACC) Leadership program, served for many years on the Board of Directors of Horses Healing Humans, is a member of the Women’s Business Development Council’s Review Committee for the Equity Match Grant Program and is an ambassador for GNACC where she mentors and assists as a liaison to new members of the Chamber.
 With her role on the business banking team, she serves as a Banker in Residence at Foundry 66 to be a resource to small business owners.
 Jen resides with her husband and children on their small horse farm in her hometown of North Stonington, CT.

-Staff and Counsel
+Staff

 Executive Director: Regan Miner